Amendment to the Act on the Institute of National Remembrance: History

 On 26 January 2018, after the bill's third reading, the Polish Parliament's lower chamber, the Sejm, approved the bill, which would apply to Poles as well as to foreigners.
 On 1 February 2018 the upper chamber, the Senate, passed the bill without amendment.
 On 6 February 2018 President Andrzej Duda signed the bill into law.
 According to an opinion poll conducted in February 2018, 51% of Poles opposed the 2018 amendment.
 Some parts of the law came into effect 14 days after its registration in Dziennik Ustaw (the Register of Statutes), with the full law coming into effect within 3 months.
 The law was referred to the Constitutional Tribunal of Poland for review of its compliance with the Polish Constitution.

 The bill led to an outcry of condemnations against the Polish government in the United States, Europe, and Israel.
 Some critics went so far as to accuse the Polish government of Holocaust denial.
 The Simon Wiesenthal Center issued a travel advisory urging Jews to limit visits to Poland due to "Poland's government campaign to change the historical truth by denying Polish complicity in the Nazi atrocities".

 As of May 2018, 70 different charges under the act were filed in Polish courts.
 Most, however, were by Polish citizens protesting the law by filing a self-incrimination.
 A non-protest charge was filed against the BBC for a production on the Auschwitz concentration camp that used the term "Polish Jewish ghettos".

 Original bill

 The proposed law modifies a previous law relating to the Institute of National Remembrance (namely, the Act of 18 December 1998 on the Institute of National Remembrance – Commission for the Prosecution of Crimes against the Polish Nation (Dz.U.
 1998 nr 155 poz.
 1016)).

-The following main articles were added in February 2018:
+Articles added in February 2018 included the following: